flekschas/regl-scatterplot/README.md

   synchronous event broadcasting at your own risk via `createScatterplot({ syncEvents: true })`.
 This property can't be changed after initialization!

+- The scatter plot currently operates in two interaction modes:

+  - panning and zooming (default)
+  - lassoing

+  By default the lassoing mode is activated by holding down <kbd>shift</kbd>.
+  However, you can also activate it manually by setting `interactionMode` to `true`.

 - If you need to draw more than 2 million points, you might want to set `performanceMode` to `true` during the initialization to boost the